Les Avariés: United States

 The first US productions of Damaged Goods were produced by the Sociological Fund, a fund created by the editors of the journal Medical Review of Reviews and led by Edward L. Bernays, who managed to raise $11,000 for the play.
-The actor Richard Bennett played George Dupont, who also served as a producer and public face of the production.
+The actor Richard Bennett played the lead role of George Dupont and also served as a producer and public face of the production.

 The first performance of Damaged Goods, a special matinee for members of the Sociological Fund, occurred on March 14, 1913, at the Fulton Theatre on Broadway.
 The following month, the Sociological Fund arranged for a special performance of the play on April 6 at the National Theatre in Washington DC for US President Woodrow Wilson, members of Wilson's cabinet, and members of Congress.

 The play had its public premiere on May 14, 1913, at the Fulton Theatre.
 It played for 66 performances, exceeding its initially planned run of 14 performances due to unexpected demand.
 Following its Broadway run, Bennett took the play on tour across the country, where its success continued.

+In the years following its Broadway debut, Damaged Goods was staged by a number of stock theatre companies across the United States.
+One of the earliest was a June 1914 production by William Fox's Academy of Music Stock Company in New York, which ran for six weeks of well-attended performances.

 Damaged Goods was briefly revived on Broadway at the 48th Street Theatre in May 1937 by Henry Herbert, who attempted to modernize the story.
 It was not well received by critics and played for only eight performances.

 England

 The first performance of Damaged Goods in England occurred on February 16, 1914, at London's Little Theatre.
 It was privately produced by the Authors' Producing Society and sponsored by the Society for Race Betterment.

-It was subsequently banned by British British censors.
+It was subsequently banned by British censors.
 The ban was lifted in 1916, and a new production was staged in 1917 at St Martin's Theatre by J. B. Fagan.
 It later toured around the country.
 In 1943, it was revived at Whitehall Theatre, having undergone some modernizing updates by Pollock.